Qiskit/qiskit/README.md

 Now that the SDK is installed, it's time to begin working with QISKit.

-We are ready to try out some QASM examples, which runs via the local simulator.
+We are ready to try out a quantum circuit example, which runs via the local simulator.

 This is a simple example that makes an entangled state.